anthonykulis/eop_server_test/README.md

 # eop_server_test
 playing with ideas to run a flux in server realm

-an `npm start` should be all you need to get it going.
+an `npm install` followed by `npm start` should be all you need to get it going.